kkorunes/2018_GeneConversion_Pipeline/README.md

 # 2018_GeneConversion_Pipeline
-Scripts for genome alignment, SNP calling, and recombination identification.
+Scripts for genome alignment, SNP calling, and recombination identification for Korunes & Noor 2019:
+* Korunes, K. L., and M. A. F. Noor.
+2019.
+Pervasive gene conversion in chromosomal inversion heterozygotes. *Molecular Ecology*, 28: 1302-1315. https://onlinelibrary.wiley.com/doi/abs/10.1111/mec.14921

 The same pipeline was executed on the 3 crosses, which are labeled in the scripts as:
 * "B" (within species, homokaryotypic).